 Christmas punch—or punch in general—is one old-fashioned entertaining accompaniment that so many of us neglect these days.
 Not only does punch lend a festive touch to the holidays, but it’s also practical.
 You can whip up the beverage (alcoholic or otherwise) ahead of guests’ arrival so you get to spend more time catching up with loved ones rather than playing bartender all evening.

 That said, we tapped Dean Pryor, beverage saucier at Madison on Park in San Diego, California to concoct a crowd-pleasing holiday punch recipe exclusively for MyDomaine.
-Playfully named the Rum-Nose Reindeer ("Punch should be fun and festive," says Pryor), this punch recipe features a medley of pineapple rum, spiced pear brandy, earl gray tea, passion fruit, and more.
+"Punch should be fun and festive," says Pryor, playfully named the Rum-Nose Reindeer.
+This punch recipe features a medley of pineapple rum, spiced pear brandy, earl gray tea, passion fruit, and more.

 As you whip up the punch, as with all cocktails, "Keep ingredients in balance," advises Pryor.
 For example, "If you think it's too sweet, add citrus.
 If it's too acidic, add more sweet ingredients.
 If you take out a spirit, add another spirit."
 But above all else, play with it and have fun.

 Below, Pryor takes us through the punch-making process, step by step.
 And while this particular punch recipe is decidedly alcoholic, non-alcoholic punch recipes are out there, too.